Only $99.00 away from free shipping!

 When you already have a bacterial overgrowth, the last thing you want to do is add more fuel to the fire.
-Unfortunately, that’s what happens when you have SIBO and decide to take most of the "common" probiotics on store shelves.
-In fact, that’s why some people have even worse SIBO symptoms when they take those probiotics!
-That’s also why many SIBO protocols involve stopping probiotics all together. (read the research)
+Unfortunately, that’s what happens when you have SIBO and decide to take most of the "common" probiotics.
+You see, the average probiotic product on store shelves can actually make your SIBO symptoms worse.
+This is the reason why many SIBO protocols involve stopping probiotics all together.

-That’s short-term thinking, though, because you can’t fully ease SIBO without the right probiotics.
+That’s short-term thinking, though, because you can’t fully ease SIBO without proper gut support.
+And one of the best ways to support the health of your gut is to choose the right probiotics.
 Here's why...

 With SIBO, when you take bifidobacterium and lactobacillus probiotics, they jump off the digestive tract train in your small intestine.
 They can add to the overgrowth that’s already happening, and that means more discomfort for you.

-That’s why you need probiotics that have been shown to survive the harsh digestive environment, coast through the small intestine and arrive alive to the gut, where they restore and recondition your gut microbiome...so it can thrive!
+That’s why you need probiotics that have been shown to survive the harsh digestive environment, coast through the small intestine and arrive alive to the gut, where they balance and support your gut microbiome...so it can thrive!

 Spore probiotics have tough protective "armor" shells that keep them safe from harsh environments.
-They can survive extreme temperatures, both hot and cold.
-And they also easily survive stomach acid and digestive enzymes so they make it all the way through your digestive system intact and alive.
+They can survive extreme temperatures, both hot and cold, and easily survive your stomach acid and digestive enzymes to make it all the way to your gut intact and alive.

 When they reach their preferred destination – your intestines – spore probiotics emerge from their shells and get to work.
-They fight off bad bacteria, work to support and promote many different types of beneficial bacteria, and they restore healthy balance to the gut microbiome.
+They crowd out bad bacteria, work to support and promote many different types of beneficial bacteria, and they help maintain healthy balance to the gut microbiome.

-That’s why spore probiotics are the right probiotics for SIBO.
-They rebalance the gut flora, so they don’t add to the overgrowth.
-And by supporting a healthy gut microbiome, spore probiotics restore balance to the immune system as well.
+That’s why spore probiotics are the right probiotics to support your health and address SIBO.
+They help optimize your bacterial populations while guarding against overgrowth.
+And by supporting the health of your gut microbiome, spore probiotics help drive a balanced immune system as well.